CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 `dir` will Show contents of current directory

-`cd ..` will go back one directory
+`cd ..` will take you back one directory

 `cd CSI-Python-2021` will bring you back to the project directory (Assuming you went back one directory in the step before)